rachelss/rachelss.github.io/Students.md

 ---

 ### Prospective Postdocs
-I have funding available for a postdoctoral researcher.
 If you are interested in working with me, please contact me by email.
 Postdocs must have a Ph.D. in hand before the start date.
-I welcome contact well prior to completion of a Ph.D. to plan for the following year and/or postdoc fellowship applications.
-FYI - inquiries that look like a form letter or demonstrate poor communication skills in written English will be ignored.
+I welcome contact well prior to completion of a Ph.D. to plan for postdoc fellowship applications.
+Inquiries for this position should demonstrate good written communication skills, and please, no form letters.

 [Some tips on contacting me](../advice)